METALS-Copper rises to 6-week high on U.S. rate hike optimism

 The threat of more COVID-19 lockdowns looms over the market, however, with several Chinese cities imposing fresh restrictions to contain flare-ups in case numbers.

-(Reporting by Peter Hobson Additional reporting by Mai Nguyen Editing by Mark Potter)
+(Reporting by Peter Hobson Additional reporting by Mai Nguyen Editing by Mark Potter, Kirsten Donovan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.